 Dogon area (Mali) art ranks among the best known art created by African cultures. /The art from the Dogon area is considered as one of the best known art created by African cultures.

-Along with the masterpieces that have brought fame to Dogon art, the exhibition presents cultural and daily life objects that reflect the metaphysical and aesthetic concerns of the populations who made them.
-The typology of these objects, made with various and complex techniques, has rarely been revealed in light of the main pieces of the statuary ensemble.
+Along with the masterpieces that have brought fame to Dogon art, the exhibition presents religious and everyday objects that reflect the metaphysical and aesthetic concerns of the populations who made them.
+The typology of the major sculptural work, executed using a variety of complex techniques, has rarely been explored.

-Over ten centuries of settlement history, of artistic and cultural influences are thus explored through a unique ensemble of essential masterpieces and unseen daily life objects that reflect the progressive settlement of Dogon area and the richness of its stylistic.
+Over ten centuries of settlement history and artistic and cultural influences are thus explored through a unique ensemble of fundamental masterpieces and unknown, everyday objects, which reflect the progressive settlement of the Dogon area and its stylistic diversity.

-The exhibition created by the musée du quai Branly shows the whole force of sculptural art developed by the Dogon, whether made of wood or metal, or expressed in large impressive pieces or powerful small objects.
+The musée du quai Branly exhibition displays the power of the sculptural art developed by the Dogon, expressed in wood or metal, in large and impressive works or in small, powerful objects.
 Hélène Leloup

-In the 2000 m2 Garden Gallery, the DOGON exhibition is set in three great thematic parts representing the culture and art history of the Dogon people through a variety of artistic outputs.
+In the 2000 m2 Garden Gallery, the DOGON exhibition is divided into three large thematic sections, representing the culture and art history of the Dogon people through a variety of artistic outputs.